How to choose the right color for interior wall painting?

-Understanding the Psychology of Colour
+Understanding the Psychology of Color

 Blue

-Blue is often associated with calmness, serenity, and tranquillity.
-It's a colour that can evoke a sense of peace and relaxation, making it an excellent choice for spaces where you want to create a soothing atmosphere.
+Blue is often associated with calmness, serenity, and tranquility.
+It's a color that can evoke a sense of peace and relaxation, making it an excellent choice for spaces where you want to create a soothing atmosphere.
 Light shades of blue can mimic the feeling of clear skies and open waters, while darker blues can bring a touch of elegance and depth to a room.
 Bedrooms, bathrooms, and spaces meant for unwinding can benefit from the calming effects of blue.

 Yellow

-Yellow is the colour of sunshine and positivity.
+Yellow is the color of sunshine and positivity.
 It's known to evoke feelings of happiness, energy, and optimism.
 When used in interior design, yellow can create a cheerful and vibrant atmosphere.
 Kitchens, dining rooms, and areas where social interactions take place can benefit from the uplifting nature of yellow.
 However, it's important to use yellow in moderation, as excessive use can lead to feelings of agitation.

 Green